IUSCA/biobank-docs/guide/cohort-builder.md

 This transparency allows researchers to stay informed about their request status and plan their research activities accordingly.

-## Secure Enclave Access
+## Trusted Research Environment Access

-Using a [secure enclave](./secure-enclave-access.md) is necessary when working with deidentified {{PLATFORM_FULL_NAME}} participant clinical data or raw genomic sequencing information.
-A secure enclave provides a controlled environment that enforces strict data access, auditing, and computational restrictions, ensuring compliance with regulatory and ethical standards while minimizing the risk of unauthorized data exposure or misuse.
+Using a [trusted research environment](./trusted-research-environment-setup.md) is necessary when working with deidentified {{PLATFORM_FULL_NAME}} participant clinical data or raw genomic sequencing information.
+A trusted research environment provides a controlled environment that enforces strict data access, auditing, and computational restrictions, ensuring compliance with regulatory and ethical standards while minimizing the risk of unauthorized data exposure or misuse.